ScarlettRobotics/FTC-Code-Team-Training/readme.md

 * Java OOP Assignment [↵](assignments/java_oop_assignment.md)
 * Git Assignment [↵](docs/git/learning_git.md)
 * Install Required Software [↵](docs/software_guide.md)
-    * Please do this on your personal laptop that you will be bringing in as we are unable to do this on the desktops, and we do not have loaner laptops.
+    * Please do this on your personal laptop.
+You should try to bring in your laptop since we are unable to do this on the desktops, and we do not have many loaner laptops.
+(If you do not have a laptop to bring in, that is fine, please come to talk to a code team lead.)